 Step 1: Earn the Appropriate Education

 In most cases, a high school diploma or the equivalent is enough for entry-level dispatcher positions, but some employers may not even require this level of education.
 In other cases, certain emergency response agencies may favor applicants who possess a college degree.
 The BLS reports that candidates with a two- or four-year degree in criminal justice, communications or computer science may have an advantage when applying for jobs.
-Some agencies may even require applicants to possess this degree.
-An associate's or bachelor's program can help an aspiring 911 dispatcher gain valuable skills to help him or her excel after graduation.
+An associate's or bachelor's program can help you gain valuable skills to help you excel after graduation.

-- While in a degree program, take relevant electives.
-911 dispatchers need to possess a wide range of job-specific skills, so taking relevant electives outside of the major area of study can help an aspiring dispatcher gain experience.
+911 dispatchers need to possess a wide range of job-specific skills, so taking relevant electives outside of the major area of study can gain you experience.
 For example, a criminal justice major could benefit from computer courses, or a computer science major could benefit from liberal arts or communications courses.

-- Learn a foreign language.
+Also think about taking a foreign language.
 According to the BLS, candidates who speak a foreign language may have an advantage over candidates who are not bilingual.
-Taking courses in a foreign language, such as Spanish, can give a prospective dispatcher a way to stand out in the job market.
+Taking courses in a foreign language, such as Spanish, can give you a way to stand out in the job market.

 Step 2: Complete the Application Process

 Before becoming a 911 dispatcher, a lengthy application process has to be completed.
 First, a normal application is filled out and submitted to an emergency response office along with a resume.
-A self-assessment questionnaire is then offered to the 911 dispatcher applicant.
-Additionally, a typing examination might be required to test the typing skills of the applicant.
-If not, applicants may be asked for an official document certifying their typing skills.
+A self-assessment questionnaire is then filled out.
+Additionally, a typing examination may be required.
+If not, you may be asked for an official document certifying your typing skills.

-Before being accepted into the training program, a thorough background check is performed to look for any criminal charges and illegal drug use along with determining if the applicant possesses the necessary stress-resistant personality to handle this career.
-An applicant that passes the background check attends a final interview with a panel of professionals.
+Before being accepted into the training program, a thorough background check is performed to look for any criminal charges and illegal drug use, along with determining if you possess the necessary stress-resistant personality to handle this career.
+When you pass the background check, you'll have a final interview with a panel of professionals.